Victor Hurley: Medical career resumes

 After completing his service with the AIF, Hurley completed his Fellowship of the Royal College of Surgeons (FRCS) before returning to Melbourne in 1920.
 He resumed work as an outpatient surgeon at the Royal Melbourne Hospital and in private practice.

 Hurley rapidly regained prominence in Melbourne medical circles, being appointed a lecturer and examiner in surgery at the University of Melbourne, founding secretary (1920–23) of the Surgical Association of Melbourne and assistant to George Syme, surgeon to the Victoria Police.
 After Syme's retirement in 1928, Hurley was appointed to that position and held it until 1956.
 In 1921 he was elected to the council of the Victorian branch of the British Medical Association (president 1930), and he served on the council for the rest of his life, apart from a short interval during the Second World War.
 He was a long-serving member (1923–48) of the Charities Board of Victoria and a foundation member of the Royal Australasian College of Surgeons.
 In 1927 he was made honorary surgeon to in-patients at the Royal Melbourne Hospital and was dean of its clinical school from 1929 to 1936.

 Second World War

 During the Second World War, Hurley served as Director of Medical Services for the Royal Australian Air Force (RAAF), being awarded the rank of air vice marshal.
+The Royal Australian Air Force Nursing Service was founded in July 1940 at his suggestion based on the UK's Princess Mary's Royal Air Force Nursing Service as part of the RAAF.
+Margaret Irene Lang was appointed its first Matron-in-Chief.
+By December 1940 the service had 45 members, but this increased to over six hundred by December 1945.

 He was appointed a Companion of the Order of the Bath in 1945.
 Hurley was subsequently knighted as a Knight Commander of the Order of the British Empire in 1950 for his public services.